3 Electrodynamics

 \[ \begin{align} \Lambda = \left(\begin{array}{cccc} \Lambda_0^{(0)}&\Lambda_1^{(0)}&0&0\\ \Lambda_0^{\left(1\right)}&\Lambda_1^{\left(1\right)}&0&0\\ 0&0&1&0\\ 0&0&0&1 \end{array}\right). \end{align} \]

-Furthermore, the origin of IS'
+Furthermore, for the origin of IS' one has

 \[ \begin{align} x^{\left(0\right)} = ct&\leftrightarrow x'^{\left(0\right)} = ct',\\ x^{\left(1\right)} = vt&\leftrightarrow x'^{\left(1\right)} = 0,\\ x^{\left(2\right)} = 0&\leftrightarrow x'^{\left(2\right)} = 0,\\ x^{\left(3\right)} = 0&\leftrightarrow x'^{\left(3\right)} = 0. \end{align} \]

 From Eq.
-(3.65) follows
+(3.65), it follows

 \[ \begin{align} \left(\begin{array}{cc} \Lambda_0^{(0)}&\Lambda_0^{\left(1\right)}\\ \Lambda_1^{(0)}&\Lambda_1^{\left(1\right)} \end{array}\right)\left(\begin{array}{cc} 1&0\\ 0& -1 \end{array}\right)\left(\begin{array}{cc} \Lambda_0^{(0)}&\Lambda_1^{(0)}\\ \Lambda_0^{\left(1\right)}&\Lambda_1^{\left(1\right)} \end{array}\right) &= \left(\begin{array}{cc} 1&0\\ 0& -1 \end{array}\right)\nonumber\\ \Rightarrow\left(\begin{array}{cc} \Lambda_0^{(0)}& -\Lambda_0^{\left(1\right)}\\ \Lambda_1^{(0)}& -\Lambda_1^{\left(1\right)} \end{array}\right)\left(\begin{array}{cc} \Lambda_0^{(0)}&\Lambda_1^{(0)}\\ \Lambda_0^{\left(1\right)}&\Lambda_1^{\left(1\right)} \end{array}\right) &= \left(\begin{array}{cc} 1&0\\ 0& -1 \end{array}\right)\nonumber\\ \Rightarrow\left(\begin{array}{cc} \left(\Lambda_0^{(0)}\right)^2 - \left(\Lambda_0^{\left(1\right)}\right)^2&\Lambda_0^{(0)}\Lambda_1^{(0)} - \Lambda_0^{\left(1\right)}\Lambda_1^{\left(1\right)}\\ \Lambda_0^{(0)}\Lambda_1^{(0)} - \Lambda_0^{\left(1\right)}\Lambda_1^{\left(1\right)}&\left(\Lambda_0^{\left(1\right)}\right)^2 - \left(\Lambda_1^{\left(1\right)}\right)^2 \end{array}\right) &= \left(\begin{array}{cc} 1&0\\ 0& -1 \end{array}\right). \end{align} \]